Algeria parliament names interim leader after protests

 A man walks past street art that reads "liberty," supporting the current protest that has forced out longtime President Abdelaziz Bouteflika, in downtown Algiers, Algeria, Monday, April 8, 2019.
 The pro-democracy movement has forced out Bouteflika and demanded that other top figures leave too.
 (AP Photo/Mosa'ab Elshamy)

-Algeria's parliament has named an interim leader to replace former President Abdelaziz Bouteflika, who resigned last week under pressure from a pro-democracy protest movement that won the army's backing.
+Algeria's parliament named an interim leader Tuesday to replace former President Abdelaziz Bouteflika, who resigned last week under pressure from a pro-democracy protest movement that won the army's backing.

 Continue Reading Below